 Vietnam was driving me crazy.
-I couldn't let it go -- it wouldn't let go of me.
+I couldn't let it go-it wouldn't let go of me.
 Post-Traumatic Stress Disorder wasn't in my vocabulary.
-Shell Shock, Soldier's Heart, all those WWI and II names applied to cowards.
+Shell Shock, Soldier's Heart, all those Civil War, WWI and II names applied to cowards.
 I just have to get a grip ... but on what?
 I had no idea what was happening to me.

-No one to talk to -- each night a replay of the night before, and the night before that.
-I realized if I didn't get a hold of Vietnam -- Vietnam would get a hold of me.
-I just had to suck it up - right?
-I didn't do anything other Airmen hadn't done in Vietnam, and they're doing okay ... aren't they?
+No one to talk to-each night a replay of the night before, and the night before that.
+I realized if I didn't get a hold of Vietnam-Vietnam would keep me in a headlock.
+I just had to suck it up-right?
+I didn't do anything other Airmen hadn't done in Vietnam, and they're all doing okay ... aren't they?
 The dreams continued.
 I told my parents I wanted to go to church with them, and I did.
-God was there--He didn't want anything to do with me.
-I couldn't turn it off and no one was there to talk to either.
+There was no one to talk to there either.

-Airman Gary Knutson DEROS'd to Long Beach.
-We were from the same city, and assigned Da Nang K-9 together as part of Operation TopDog45.
+Airman Gary Knutson (Sentry Dog Eric) DEROS'd to his home in Long Beach.
+We were from the same city, and assigned Đà Nàng Air Base K-9 together as part of Operation TopDog45.
 He told me Blackie's new handler was doing fine.
-We talked on the phone a couple of times and then he moved.
+We talked on the phone a couple of times and then he moved north somewhere.
+We would renew friendship years later.
 I knew from talking to him that he was beginning to go through whatever it was that I was experiencing.
+I didn't know how to help him.